Arthurkhan/art-shipping-calculator-pro/UPDATE_LOG_2025-06-10_shipping_fix.md

 ### 1. Fixed Edge Function Validation (supabase/functions/calculate-shipping/index.ts)
 - Modified validation logic to properly handle empty strings when override mode is used
 - Empty strings for collection/size are now allowed when overrideData is provided
+- Added proper validation to check for either override data OR collection/size
+- Enhanced logging to show whether override mode is being used

 ### 2. Fixed FedEx Payload Builder (supabase/functions/calculate-shipping/lib/payload-builder.ts)
 - Changed `groupPackageCount` to always be 1 (single shipment)
-- Added proper comment explaining this is for single shipment pricing
+- Added detailed comments explaining this is for single shipment pricing

-### 3. Enhanced Logging
-- Added detailed logging to help debug quantity and pricing issues
+- Enhanced logging to show user requested quantity vs FedEx API quantity
-- Logs now show whether override mode is being used
+- Added note that rates are for ONE package/shipment

+### 3. Enhanced Edge Function Processing
+- When override data is provided, quantity is always set to 1 for FedEx API
+- User requested quantity is logged but not used in FedEx calculation
+- This ensures rates match FedEx website pricing for single shipments

 ## Testing Instructions
 1. Test with custom parameters only (no collection/size selected) - should work without 400 error